 We have a parking garage on the west side of our property, and it is free to park on Sunday mornings.
-Just grab a ticket on the way in, and the gates will remain open as you leave.
-No need to validate or anything.
+Just grab a ticket on the way in, and we can validate at our Welcome Desk in the Lobby/Narthex.
 We are also right next to the Memorial Park Metro stop, so leave the car at home and take local transit if you want.

 + What about kids?

 Children (5th grade and younger) join us in worship on the first Sunday of the month, which is also the Sunday when we share Communion.
 Other Sundays our kids have a special time of worship together with Pastor Lindsay and her team.
 If you have kids, make sure to stop by the front lobby off Marengo Ave to get them signed in with our team.